Devices

 Bluetooth Low Energy (BLE)

-BLE is a wireless communication technology optimized for low-power, short-range data exchange.
-It is commonly used for communication between BLE tags and gateways.
+BLE is a wireless communication technology optimized for low-power, short-range data exchange between BLE tags and gateways.

 Cellular Devices

-- Starscream: 20k data storage, designed by Tag-N-Trac
+- Starscream – High-capacity cellular tracker with 20,000-record data storage, designed and manufactured by Tag-N-Trac

 NFC Devices